Moll Flanders: Spiritual autobiography

 One of the major themes within the book, and a popular area of scholarly research regarding its writer Daniel Defoe, is that of spiritual autobiography.
 Spiritual autobiography is defined as "a genre of non-fiction prose that dominated Protestant writing during the seventeenth century, particularly in England, particularly that of dissenters".
 Books within this genre follow a pattern of shallow repentances, followed by a fall back into sin, and eventually culminating in a conversion experience that has a profound impact on the course of their life from that point.
-The two scholars to first analyze the pattern of spiritual autobiography in Defoe's works, publishing within the same year, were George A. Starr and J. Paul Hunter.
+The two scholars first to analyze the pattern of spiritual autobiography in Defoe's works, publishing within the same year, were George A. Starr and J. Paul Hunter.

 George Starr's book, titled Defoe and Spiritual Autobiography, analyses the pattern of spiritual autobiography, and how it is found in Defoe's books.
 His focus in the book is primarily on Robinson Crusoe, as that is Defoe's book that follows the clearest pattern of spiritual autobiography.
-He does discuss Moll Flanders at length, stating that the disconnectedness of the events in the book can be attributed to the book's spiritual autobiographical nature.
+He discusses Moll Flanders at length, stating that the disconnectedness of the events in the book can be attributed to the book's spiritual autobiographical nature.
 He examines the pattern of spiritual autobiography in these events, with the beginning of her fall into sin being a direct results of her vanity prevailing over her virtue.

 Moll's "abortive repentances" are highlighted, such as her "repentance" after marrying the bank clerk.
-However, Moll is unable to break the pattern of sin that she falls into, one of habitual sin, in which one sin leads to another.
+Moll is unable to break the pattern of sin that she falls into, one of habitual sin, in which one sin leads to another.
 Starr describes this gradual process as "hardening", and points to it as what makes up the basic pattern of her spiritual development.
 In examining her conversion experience, Starr highlights her motive as being "the reunion with her Lancashire husband, and the news that she is to be tried at the next Session, caused her 'wretched boldness of spirit' to abate.
 'I began to think,’ she says, 'and to think indeed is one real advance from hell to heaven" (157).

-The final culmination of her repentance then comes the morning after this moment, when reflecting on the words of the minister that she confessed her sins to.
+The culmination of her repentance comes the morning after this moment, when reflecting on the words of the minister that she confessed her sins to.
 Starr's main criticism of the book as a work of spiritual autobiography stems from the fact that only part, and not all, of Moll's actions contain spiritual significance.
 The overall pattern is consistent, but does not cover all sections, with some of those other sections focusing in more on social issues/social commentary.